iladrien-hub/cards-memes-and-cats/docs/room_list.md

 # Room List

-Used to collect a Token for a registered User.
+Used to collect a list of existing rooms.

 **URL** : `/api/v0/room/list`